Here’s how to make a New England clambake in the comfort of your own kitchen. No sand or surf required.

-The problem with New England clambakes is that they tend to take place in New England.
-That is, until this staycation rendition came along.
-(You know what a staycation is, yes?
-Like a vacation, but you stay at home, hence staycation.)
-It works its magic in the oven instead of at the beach.
-It will get you pretty far in terms of pretending you’ve got sand between your toes, although you’re on your own for the actual sand and bonfire and salty air wafting in over the waves.
+The problem with New England clambakes is that they’re exclusively available to those in New England.
+Until now.
+This spectacularly land-loving approach to a clambake works its magic in the oven instead of over a campfire yet it still gets you pretty far in terms of pretending you’ve got sand between your toes.
+You’re on your own for the actual sand and bonfire.
+This recipe has been updated.
+Originally updated August 26, 2013.–Renee Schettler Rossi

 New England Clambake Recipe